You are here

 Price Adjustment in Case of Cash Dividend

-Stock price adjustment in case of cash dividend holds similar analogy to stock dividend.
-However, the price adjustment in case of cash dividend is only applicable if corporation provides more than ten percentage of cash dividend as per prevailing rules in Nepal.
+Stock price adjustment in the case of cash dividend holds a similar analogy to stock dividend.
+However, the price adjustment in the case of cash dividends is only applicable if the corporation provides more than ten percent of cash dividends as per prevailing rules in Nepal.

-In addition, stock split and buybacks are rare cases in Nepalese corporate scenarios, their detailed analyses of price adjustment mechanism are ruled out in this article.
-However, one can apply the similar analogy of price adjustment in the case of stock split and buybacks as well.
+In addition, stock splits and buybacks are rare cases in Nepalese corporate scenarios, their detailed analyses of price adjustment mechanisms are ruled out in this article.
+However, one can apply a similar analogy of price adjustment in the case of stock split and buybacks as well.

 TopicBin is a publishing platform for authors, and it is promoted by an instructor, web developer and commercial banker.
 It aims to deliver conceptual articles related to economics, banking, finance, management and technical streams.